m0rtadelo/recursive-readdir-async/README.md

   **When `mode` is LIST**

-  As the directory tree is flattened into a list, directories and their children (subdirectories and files) are filtered through the `exclude` and `include` rules independently.
+  As the directory tree is flattened into a list, directories and their children (subdirectories and files) are filtered through the `exclude` and `include` rules independently, hence `include` and `exclude` will only interact when an item matches *both* filters.
+See below:

   **Common ground: `mode` is LIST or TREE**